 The “quarterly” part of this option derives from the fact that estimated payments are due to the IRS four times a year.
-But there are only two left for tax year 2020.
+January 15, 2021, was the final quarterly payment date for the 2020 tax year.

-“If you know your tax bracket, you can send a quarterly payment on Sept.
-15, 2020, for the third quarter, and Jan.
-15, 2021, for the fourth quarter,” Michael Merlino, president and CEO of Atlantic Accounting Services in Northfield, N.J., told The Balance in a phone interview.
+In future years, “If you know your tax bracket, you can send a quarterly payment on September 15 for the third quarter, and January 15 for the fourth quarter,” according to Michael Merlino, president and CEO of Atlantic Accounting Services in Northfield, N.J.

-The other quarterly payments are typically due on April 15 and June 15, but were pushed back to July 15 in 2020 in response to the coronavirus pandemic.
-As of September 2020, the first three deadlines for 2021 should be April 15, June 15, and Sept.
-15, based on customary procedure.
+The other quarterly payments are typically due on April 15 and June 15, but they were pushed back to July 15 in 2020 in response to the coronavirus pandemic.
+As of April 2021, the first three deadlines for 2021 should be April 15, June 15, and September 15, based on customary procedure.
 The April 15 deadline has not been pushed back to May 17, 2021 for estimated tax payments.

 Did You Collect Unemployment?

-Of course, nothing has been simple in 2020.
-Many Americans who were out of work during the coronavirus pandemic—13.6 million of them as of August 2020—received a $600-per-week bump in their unemployment checks under the terms of the Coronavirus Aid, Relief, and Economic Security (CARES) Act through at least July 31, 2020.
+Of course, nothing has been simple in tax year 2020.
+Many Americans were out of work during the coronavirus pandemic—9.7 million as of April 2021.
+They received a $600-per-week increase in their unemployment checks under the terms of the Coronavirus Aid, Relief, and Economic Security (CARES) Act through July 31, 2020.
 This evolved into a $300 increase, and the American Rescue Plan Act (ARPA) signed in March 2021 extended the $300 through September 6, 2021.

 You can expect to receive a Form 1099-G detailing how much you received in the way of unemployment benefits and how much you had withheld for taxes, if you were able to arrange for withholding.
 Unfortunately, you’ll get the form after the close of the 2020 tax year, and that doesn’t leave you a lot of time to catch up if you’re short and you're one of those taxpayers who's not affected by the ARPA.
 You had until January 15, 2021, to make estimated tax payments to cover as much of this income as possible without incurring a penalty.

-The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable, but you should know that they typically are except for the special provisions of the ARPA.
+The IRS offers an interactive tool on its website to help you determine whether your unemployment benefits are taxable, but they typically are except for the special provisions of the ARPA.

 Did You Get a Stimulus Check?

 The good news here is that the stimulus check provided by the federal government to help many Americans during the 2020 coronavirus economic crisis is not taxable income.
-Officially called the “Economic Impact Payment” (EIP), you might even have a little extra coming to you if the check you received was less than you think you qualified for because you didn’t receive payment for one or more of your children.
-The IRS indicated in August that it would be issuing “catch-up payments” to correct these errors, hopefully by mid-October.
+Officially called the “Economic Impact Payment” (EIP), you might even have a little more coming to you if the check you received was less than you think you qualified for because you didn’t receive payment for one or more of your children or for other reasons.

-The EIP is technically an advance on a one-time (so far) refundable tax credit for the 2020 tax year.
+The EIP is technically an advance on a refundable tax credit for the 2020 tax year.
 The IRS distributed the checks rather than make you wait until you file your 2020 tax return in the 2021 filing season to claim the money.
-You can claim any extra you think you might be entitled to as a tax credit on your 2020 return, for reasons such as not receiving an extra $500 for your dependent child.
+You can claim any extra that you think you might be entitled to as the Recovery Rebate Credit on your 2020 return, for reasons such as not receiving an extra $500 for your dependent child.

 The Bottom Line

-It’s been an unusual year that may have affected the amount of your income and how you earn that money.
-So it’s important to make sure as soon as possible in 2020 that you have estimated how much you’ll be taxed on, including any unemployment payments received that haven't been exempted from taxation by the ARPA.
+It’s been an unusual year that might have affected the amount of your income and how you earned that money, so it’s important to make sure as soon as possible that you've estimated how much you’ll be taxed on, including any unemployment payments received that haven't been exempted from taxation by the ARPA.